 A figure of eight is the basic matrix through which the more complex movements evolve.
 This is done by drawing four circles on the ground in an imaginary square format.
-Movements in the diagonal circles create the two figure-of-eight patterns in which the performers work.
+Movements in the diagonal circles create the 2 figure-of-8 patterns in which the performers work.
 This is also the preparation for confronting opponents, who first greet each other by the Fateh nama.
 During the entire process of this stylized duel one's eyes are fixed on the other's, trying to read the other's mind and anticipate the next move, leading to immense concentration, alertness, and speed.
 The training is an experience to watch as surreal, exaggerated images are formed by the magnificence of their skill combined with the drama created by their clothing lit up by the glare of flaming torches and nowadays the headlights of trucks.

 Guru Hargobind, Emperor Akbar, Guru Gobind Singh, Bhai Daya Singh, Sahibzada Ajit Singh, Sahibzada Jujhar Singh, Kapur Singh, Mai Bhago, Baba Deep Singh and Phula Singh are the famous Gatka practitioners in India.